 Although Wattbike Atom is the most affordable smart bike on this list, it is not exactly cheap.

-The 2nd generation comes with a few improvements compared to the 1st generation.
-For example, the maximum resistance increased from 2000W to 2500W, and the accuracy rate from ±2% to ±1%.
+The second generation has a few improvements over the first generation.
+For example, the maximum resistance increased from 2000W to 2500W, and the accuracy rate improved from ±2% to ±1%.

-It has also improved data transmission and data accuracy thanks to new sensors.
-In addition, the resistance unit is newly electromagnetic, which leads to faster shifting and a more realistic ride feel.
+Thanks to new sensors, it has also improved data transmission and accuracy.
+In addition, the resistance unit is now electromagnetic, which leads to faster shifting and a more realistic ride feel.

-One of the significant advantages of Wattbike Atom compared to Tacx NEO or Wahoo KICKR bikes is its easy assembly.
+One significant advantage of Wattbike Atom compared to Tacx NEO or Wahoo KICKR bikes is its easy assembly.
 It comes almost fully assembled.
 You only have to install the handlebar (and the TT bars if you want to use them).

-The shifting is like Tacx NEO, but the buttons are located not on a brake lever but on the hood itself.
+The shifting is like Tacx NEO, but the buttons are located on the hood itself, not on a brake lever.
 I don’t like this on Atom because I am used to road bike shifting.

 Another difference is the gearing itself.
 Wattbike doesn’t follow the front + rear derailleur formula known from bikes.
 Instead, you can set 11 or 22 ‘gears,’ and the resistance will change linearly.
 Of course, the jumps between 22 gears are smaller, so you can choose the resistance that suits your cadence.

-The biggest issue many users encounter with Atom is its unreliable ERG mode.
+Many users encounter one issue with Atom: its unreliable ERG mode.
 It often spikes, so look elsewhere if you plan to do structured workouts using TrainerRoad.

 However, as said in the beginning, Wattbike Atom is the best budget smart bike.
 It offers almost the same as Wahoo KICKR or Tacx NEO bikes, except for a few shortcomings.